Jefferymoju/Security-Hardening-Using-NIST-CSF-Incident-Report-Analysis/README.md

 ## Scope
 - Investigated a **DDoS ICMP flood attack** that disrupted the organization’s internal network for two hours.
 - Applied the **NIST CSF** functions: Identify, Protect, Detect, Respond, Recover.
-- Assessed misconfigured firewall settings and network vulnerabilities that enabled the attack.
 - Recommended improvements to network monitoring, access control, and incident response planning.

 ## Tools and Methods